Omar Carabalí

-Gabriel Omar Carabalí Quiñonez (born June 12, 1997), known as Omar Carabalí, is an Ecuadorian-Chilean footballer who plays as goalkeeper for O'Higgins in the Chilean Primera División.
-Born in Ecuador, Carabalí has also represented Chile internationally.
+Gabriel Omar Carabalí Quiñónez (born 12 June 1997) is an Ecuadorian professional footballer who plays as goalkeeper for Chilean Primera División club O'Higgins.
+Both a former Ecuador and Chile youth international, he committed to play for the Ecuador national team.

 Career

 Colo-Colo

 On 2013, he arrived to Colo-Colo from Ecuadorian club Independiente José Terán.
 He signed his first contract as professional player on 2015 at the age of 18 years being only considered as a substitute on some matches.
 He ended his contract at the end of the 2024 season.

 San Luis (loan)

 He was loaned to San Luis de Quillota for all 2020 season.

 Unión La Calera (loan)

 For the 2023 season, Carabalí was loaned to Unión La Calera.

 Audax Italiano (loan)

 In the second half of 2024, Carabalí was loaned out to Audax Italiano until the end of the season.

 O'Higgins

 Carabalí signed with O'Higgins for the 2025 season.